joeoverflowcode/joeoverflowcode/README.md

 <h3 align="center">
-Feel free to connect with me on LinkedIn or send me an email. <br/>
+Add me on LinkedIn, send me an email or check out my other resources on my Github.io Page.
-    Check out my portfolio!

 </h3>